PCSing? How the Relocation Assistance Program Can Help

 Use the Relocation Assistance Program to Help Ease the PCS Stress

 If you are getting ready for your next PCS, you may be feeling the pressure of what is to come.
 Military moves can be stressful and require a lot of patience.
 There are a lot of steps to get through and to check off of your list.
-Luckily, the military has resources to help.
+Luckily, the military has the resources to help.

 The Relocation Assistance Program is a congressionally mandated program that was started to ease the stress that comes with a PCS.
 The program offers information, resources, and one-on-one support for the different aspects of a PCS.
 This includes moving costs, household goods shipments, housing options, childcare, sponsorship, school information, spouse employment and license transfer, newcomer orientations, loan closet, cultural adaptation, community resources, and more.